 4. Kitesurfing, UK

 Britain’s blustery weather might spoil your day the seaside, but it offers ideal conditions for the sport of kitesurfing.
 Scattered like lonely flotsam along the country’s coastline are dozens of kitesurfing schools, where would-be wave riders can learn how to harness the power of the wind.

-Famed for its flatwater lagoons, Troon, on the west coast of Scotland, is also a great spot for beginners.
-Have a word with the guys at Kitesurf Scotland, who are based there; ideally packing a flask of stern local scotch to help warm up afterwards.
+Famed for its flat water lagoons, Troon, on the west coast of Scotland, is also a great spot for beginners.
+Have a word with the guys at Kitesurf Scotland, who are based there; ideally packing a flask of stern local scotch to help warm up afterward.